vefunder/protocol-research-review/articles/Archimedes/Asset Risk Assessment - lvUSD.md

 \[WIP]

 ### Relation to Curve

-* [x] _<mark style="color:blue;">Relation to Curve- Before explaining protocol, instead</mark> <mark style="color:blue;"></mark><mark style="color:blue;">**explain pool integration, governance proposal, state of gauge, etc. Specifically info about its relation to Curve**</mark> <mark style="color:blue;"></mark><mark style="color:blue;">(not protocol mechanics)</mark>_

-Archimedes has a lvUSD/3CRV pool where LPs can provide liquidity in 3CRV to earn ARCH incentives provided by Archimedes through Curve gauge.
-Archimedes mints lvUSD and swaps it for 3CRV to provide leverage to borrowers to farm the predefined yield strategies.
-Currently, Archimedes has not approached the Curve community for CRV rewards allocation.
+Archimedes has a [lvUSD/3CRV](https://curve.fi/#/ethereum/pools/factory-v2-268/deposit) pool where LPs can provide liquidity in 3CRV to earn ARCH incentives provided by Archimedes through the Curve gauge.
+As of publishing time, Archimedes has not approached the Curve community for CRV rewards allocation.
+In this report we investigate the leverage farming strategy employed by Archimedes and risks posed to holders of lvUSD and Curve LPs.

-Leverage distribution by Archimedes is only possible when they have enough 3CRV liquidity in their lvUSD/3CRV pool.

 ## Archimedes Overview